robm7/cryptobot/GIT_README.md

 1. A configured Git identity
 2. A proper .gitignore file excluding unnecessary files
-3. An initial commit on the master branch
+3. An initial commit on the main branch
 4. A connection to a GitHub repository (if chosen)

 You can then proceed with normal Git operations for your development workflow.